Westfield Topanga: History

-Opened on February 10, 1964, Topanga Plaza was one of California's first major enclosed shopping mall.
+Opened on February 10, 1964, Topanga Plaza was one of California's first major enclosed shopping malls.
 The original anchors were May Company, Montgomery Ward, and The Broadway.
 The "Rain Fountain" on the south end consisted of several circular arrays of vertical monofilament lines stretching from the ceiling to a raised landscaped area on the floor.
 The effect of the rain was created by droplets of recirculated glycerine slowly descending along the wetted lines.

-An indoor ice skating rink was located in the basement of the southern section of the mall.
+An indoor ice skating rink, Ice Capades Chalet, was located on the first floor of the southern section of the mall, surrounded by the original food court.
 The ice skating rink was closed in the late 1970s.

 In April 1984, Nordstrom opened as the mall's fourth anchor.

 In 1992, the original developer May Centers, Inc., was renamed CenterMark Properties and was sold by parent company May Department Stores in 1993 to a consortium led by Westfield Holdings, Ltd., a predecessor of Westfield Group.

-In 1993, the May Company store rebranded as Robinsons-May.
+In 1993, the May Company store became Robinsons-May.

-Three years later, The Broadway closed.
-As a result of the closure, Sears moved in and relocated from its nearby Fallbrook Center mall.
+Three years later, The Broadway shuttered.
+As a result, Sears retrofitted the outpost and relocated from its nearby Fallbrook Center mall.

-In 2001, Montgomery Ward closed as a result of the chain's liquidation.
+In 2001, Montgomery Ward shuttered as a result of the chain ending operations.

 In 2005, Nordstrom relocated on the Sears side of the mall.
-Alongside, the Wards store got demolished, replacing it with a two-story Target store, which opened a year later.
+Alongside, the Wards store was razed, replacing it with a two-story Target store, which opened a year later on October 6, 2006.

-In 2006, Robinsons-May rebranded as Macy's, as well as the opening of Target.
+In 2006, Robinsons-May became Macy's, and Target opened.

 In 2008, Neiman Marcus opened as its fifth anchor, which replaced the original Nordstrom store.